vinej/react-portal-server/README.md

 # reactboardserver
 a REST server with Node to use with 'reactboard' build with the help of Stephen Grider course "Advanced React with Redux" (excellent)

+For now the server is dealing with the authetification from the courses and return a list of user to test the 'reactboard'.